Peter W. Stott Center – Portland State Vikings

-The Peter W. Stott Center, named after an alumnus and booster of Portland State, is the home for the PSU Viking basketball and volleyball teams.
+The Peter W. Stott Center (also known as Viking Pavilion after a recent renovation), named after an alumnus and booster of Portland State, is the home for the PSU Viking basketball and volleyball teams.
 Built in 1966, it is located on the campus of Portland State University, which is on the south side of downtown Portland.
 The campus sits on 50 acres of real estate known as the University district.

-The Stott Center also boasts rooftop tennis courts where the men’s and women’s tennis teams compete.
-This facility is the main hub for PSU athletics.
-Seating 1,775 fans in the main bleachers, it is one of the smallest college basketball arenas in the country.
+The Stott Center used to boast rooftop tennis courts where the men's and women's tennis teams competed, but these were removed (as was the swimming pool) during the recent renovations.
+The facility now includes student lounges, study spaces, offices, and a weight training facility in addition to the main and secondary gymnasiums.
+Now seating only 3,000 fans in its multi-purpose main arena, it is still one of the smallest college basketball arenas in the country.

 The Vikings compete in the Big Sky Conference, where they won conference championships and NCAA bids in 2008 and 2009.
 The program joined the Big Sky Conference in 1996.